skane88/quarto-engformat/_extensions/engformat/typst-template.typ

 // This is an example typst template (based on the default template that ships
 // with Quarto).
-It defines a typst function named 'article' which provides
+It defines a typst function named 'engformat' which provides
 // various customization options.
 This function is called from the
 // 'typst-show.typ' file (which maps Pandoc metadata function arguments)
 //